Reactivity & Receptor Schemas#

 Annotation guidelines#

-evidence (surface expression, reaction to superantigens) that the
+surface expression, reaction to superantigens) showing that a receptor

 Note on cells expressing more than a single receptor#